Various leafy green plants sit in pots and bags

 Non-Negotiable Standards

-These standards consist of legal obligations and/or standards we consider minimum standards that everyone must adhere to.
+These standards consist of legal obligations and/or standards we consider minimum standards that everyone needs to adhere to.
 These standards are marked with the following symbol: ⚫

 Please note – we understand that there can be very unique circumstances.
-If for any reason adhering to any of the standards outlined in this document could have a detrimental effect on you as a supplier or anyone in your supply chain please get in touch with us.
+If for any reason adhering to any of the standards outlined in this document could have any social or environmentally detrimental effect on you as a supplier or anyone in your supply chain please get in touch with us.

 Progressive Standards & Supporting Change